qgis/QGIS-Documentation/source/docs/training_manual/basic_map/vector_data.rst

       :align: center

-   A :guilabel:`roads` layer is added to the :guilabel:`Layers` panel with features displayed in the map canvas.
+   A :guilabel:`roads` layer is added to the :guilabel:`Layers` panel with features displayed on the map canvas.
 #.
 Click on :guilabel:`Close`.

 Congratulations!
-You have loaded the first layer from a GeoPackage file.
+You have loaded the first layer from a GeoPackage.

 .. _backlink-vector-load-from-database-1: